Nathaniel Ramsey: Revolutionary War service

 Ramsey was a delegate to the Maryland Convention (the revolutionary assembly) in 1775.
 In 1776 he joined the Continental Army as a captain in Colonel Smallwood's 1st Maryland Regiment, and went north in time to see action in the Battle of Long Island in August.
 In December he was promoted to lieutenant colonel and placed in command of the 3rd Maryland Regiment.
 He led them in the defense of Philadelphia in 1777.

-At the Battle of Monmouth, in June 1778, Ramsey was asked by General Washington to stop the British advance after General Lee's initial retreat, and gain time for Washington to rally his other troops.
+At the Battle of Monmouth, on June 28, 1778, Ramsey was asked by General Washington to stop the British advance after General Lee's initial retreat, and gain time for Washington to rally his other troops.
 He did so, but his regiment took heavy casualties.
 Ramsey himself was seriously wounded, left for dead, and taken prisoner.
 By the time he was exchanged, his regiment had gone south with General Nathanael Greene's forces.
 He returned to Maryland, and his only remaining military role was in recruiting.
 He retired from the army on January 1, 1781, and resumed the practice of law in Cecil County.
 At the conclusion of the Revolutionary War, Ramsey was admitted as an original member of The Society of the Cincinnati of Maryland and served as the first Treasurer of the Maryland Society.